Interstate 375 (Michigan)

-Interstate 375 (I-375) is a north–south auxiliary Interstate Highway in the city of Detroit, Michigan, United States.
+Interstate 375 (I-375) is a north–south auxiliary Interstate Highway in Detroit, Michigan, United States.
 It is the southernmost leg of the Walter P. Chrysler Freeway and a spur of I-75 into Downtown Detroit, ending at the unsigned Business Spur I-375 (BS I-375), better known as Jefferson Avenue.
 The freeway opened on June 12, 1964.
 At only 1.062 mi in length, it once had the distinction of being the shortest signed Interstate Highway in the country before I-110 in El Paso, Texas, was signed.
-The Michigan Department of Transportation (MDOT) announced in 2013 that it may remove I-375 in the future, and in 2021 the department announced plans to move forward converting the freeway to a boulevard.
+The Michigan Department of Transportation (MDOT) announced in 2021 plans to convert the freeway to a boulevard.
+Details of that project were revealed in April 2023 with MDOT reaffirming that construction is scheduled to begin in 2025.